-All regular full-time employees may take vacation with pay after satisfactorily completing the six-month probationary period and nine-month probationary period for Public Safety employees.
-Vacation benefits shall accrue only during times of active employment, beginning on the first day of the month following the employee's first day of employment.
+All regular full-time employees may take vacation with pay after satisfactorily completing the six month probationary period, or nine month probationary period for Public Safety employees.
+Vacation benefits shall accrue only during times of active employment, beginning with the first pay period of employment.
 Temporary full-time employees are not eligible for vacation benefits.